-- The number of shares purchased between April 30, 2017 and May 27, 2017, between May 28, 2017 and July 1, 2017 and between July 2, 2017 and July 29, 2017 include 17,425; 824 and 5,559 shares, respectively, which were withheld for tax payments due upon the vesting of employee restricted stock awards, and do not reduce the dollar value that may yet be purchased under our publicly announced share repurchase program. - (2) Includes commissions for the shares repurchased under our publicly announced share repurchase program. - (3) On November 15, 2016, our Board of Directors authorized the repurchase of up to \$200 million of our common stock.
-This share repurchase program is authorized to be executed through November 2018.
-As of July 29, 2017, we had \$38.8 million available for purchase under this share repurchase program.
+- (1) The number of shares purchased between July 30, 2017 and August 26, 2017, between August 27, 2017 and September 30, 2017 and between October 1, 2017 and October 28, 2017 include 677; 315 and 7,786 shares, respectively, which were withheld for tax payments due upon the vesting of employee restricted stock awards, and do not reduce the dollar value that may yet be purchased under our publicly announced share repurchase program. - (2) Includes commissions for the shares repurchased under our publicly announced share repurchase program. - (3) On November 15, 2016, our Board of Directors authorized the repurchase of up to \$200 million of our common stock, which we completed during the third quarter of Fiscal 2017.
 On August 16, 2017, our Board of Directors approved the repurchase of up to an additional \$300 million of our common stock.
-This new repurchase program, which is in addition to the share repurchase program announced in November 2016, is authorized to be executed through August 2019.
+This new repurchase program is authorized to be executed through August 2019.
+As of October 28, 2017, we had \$269.0 million available for purchase under this share repurchase program.
 For a further discussion of our share repurchase program, see "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Share Repurchase Program."